-Staff approval of a Certificate of Appropriateness does require notification of adjacent property owners as detailed under #4 of the "Notification Responsibility" section of these guidelines.
+Staff Level Approval of a Certificate of Appropriateness does require notification of adjacent property owners as detailed under #4 of the "Notification Responsibility" section of these guidelines.

 The staff approval procedure does not require a formal hearing of the application.